alan-turing-institute/apricot/README.md

 ## Mirrored groups

+:exclamation: You can disable the creation of mirrored groups with the `--disable-mirrored-groups` command line option :exclamation:

 Each group of users will have an associated group-of-groups where each user in the group will have its user primary group in the group-of-groups.
 Note that these groups-of-groups are **not** `posixGroup`s as POSIX does not allow nested groups.